 Disclosure: This website contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, or buy your Oslo city card, etc..
-You don’t pay anything extra, and it helps support this site.
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, or buy your Oslo city card, etc..
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.
 Please note, we received a free Oslo Pass from the Visit Oslo tourism board during our stay, in exchange for sharing our honest opinion about the Oslo Pass.

 If you’re planning a trip to Norway, we invite you to join our Facebook group dedicated to travel in Scandinavia/the Nordics.
 It’s a great place to ask questions and get help and advice from Scandinavia and Nordics travel experts!!

 We have a love-hate relationship with city cards.
 Sometimes, they are a no brainer, and seem to be actually aimed at providing great value, and saving visitors money.
 The Berlin Welcome Card and the Copenhagen Card are two examples of great city cards!

 But often, we just end up shaking our heads at the sheer gaul of the tourism board or city (or, sometimes, private business) that put it all together…frequently, they honestly come across as money grabs rather than services.

 When we were planning our recent trip to Norway, which included 12 days in Oslo, we were definitely concerned about cost.
 Norway is painfully expensive, and we wanted to minimize the damage as much as possible.
 So of course we looked at the Oslo Card as an option.